oneeve8/kobble-data/content/feamber.md

 When volunteers are placed under hypnosis, they come up with all kinds of stories that seem to make logical sense... they are stories.
 So, another binge session I have been on is watching hypnosis sessions by

 Hypnosis sessions that tap into the subconscious mind reveal the complexity of the human mind.
-Some people think that these stories reveal *past lives*
+Some people think that these stories reveal *past lives*.
+I have another take on this.

 Maybe we are in a dream.